EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

 .. _automatic2:
 Automatic data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the following section you will see the automatic analysis results for the static two-color DNA origami sample.
+In case you are interested in more details about automatic analysis, please check the section :ref:`auto-analysis`.
 After loading all the traces on the program, from the Deep Learning tab, we clicked on Magic Button.
 The traces were categorized by the program as shown on :numref:`static_BR_DL_sorted`.
 The resulting histograms and FRET efficiencies are reported on the following section.

 .. figure:: ./../../figures/examples/PA_BR_autom_categories.png
    :width: 350